Jessel Gallery

 • This is not a paint-by-numbers class.
 Artwork is personalized and unique.

-• Hands-on individualized teaching by Jessel Miller.
+• Hands-on individualized teaching.

 • This experience is creative and educational as well as relaxing and re-energizing.